MissouriMRDT/RoveSoCameraServer_Hardware/README.md

-# Template_Hardware
+# RoveSoCameraServer

-Template repository for KiCAD board hardware
+This is the repository for a custom camera server using a Jetson Xavier NX and the GMSL2 protocol.